GEG 101 WORLD NATURAL ENVIRONMENTS

 Prerequisite: GEG 101 or GES 101.
 Principles of hydrology and its relationship to water resource management.
 Emphasis on describing the processes governing surface and groundwater movement.
 Field trip provides example of the practical application of hydrologic principles.
 Offered alternate years.

 GEG 382 WEATHER FORECASTING

 Prerequisites: Upper-division status and GEG 101 or GEG 240 or GES 241.
 A focus on synoptic and dynamic meteorology, as applied to weather forecasting.
 Weather conditions will be diagnosed using various case studies.
 Learn how to develop and to present weather forecasts.
 Emphasis on practice and interpretation of daily weather and modeled data.
 Offered alternate years.

 GEG 383 EXTREME WEATHER

 Prerequisite: Upper-division status.
 In-depth look at meteorological phenomena related to severe and unusual weather-related events and patterns, weather-analysis tools, climate-change outlooks, and social implications; planning and management strategies to prepare and respond to severe and unusual weather.
 Offered alternate years.

 GEG 384 ATMOSPHERIC SCIENCE

 Prerequisite: Upper-division status.
 Study of the earth's atmosphere as a unique place.
 Emphasis on atmospheric structure and composition, dynamics of motion, moisture and clouds, atmospheric chemistry, regional and local air pollution, aurora displays, and optical phenomena.
 Includes a study of atmospheres ranging from those of other planets to indoor air.
 Offered alternate years.

 Prerequisite: GEG 101 or GES 101.
 Methods and theories used in reconstructing and dating past climates.
 Focus on the past 2 million years, including proxies such as ice cores, sediment sequences, packrat middens, tree rings, corals, and historical data.
 Causes of climate change and human interactions emphasized.
 Offered alternate years.

-Prerequisites: Upper-division status; GEG 101 or GES 241 or GEG 241.
+Prerequisites: Upper-division status.
 Use of climatic information in various aspects of our lives to solve practical problems with environmental, social, and economic implications.
 The importance of climate on agriculture, human health, severe weather management, litigation, commerce, architecture, and city planning.
 Offered alternate years.

 GEG 389 TOPIC COURSE